DaeCatt/emoji-proposal-mild-panic/PROPOSAL.md

 #### B.1.
 Frequency

-Given that the emoji is primarily present in private contexts it’s hard to estimate how it has been used and will be used.
+Given that the emoji is primarily present in private contexts it's hard to estimate how it has been used and will be used.
 As such we have chosen to compare its search frequency with the terms "worried emoji" and "stressed emoji".